outsmartchad/solana-trading-cli/src/grpc_streaming_dev/grpc-pf-sniper/README.md

 - src/streaming/snipe-create.ts: a cli interface to interact the whole dir

 - src/streaming/grpc-requests-type.ts: different grpc request types for sniping on pump.fun

+## Features

+- Real-time streaming of Pump.fun's mint authority
+- Fast sniping using pump.fun sdk in milliseconds
+- Integration with Jito leader schedule (optional)
+- Customizable logging with Pino

+## Contributing

+Contributions are welcome.
+Please submit pull requests with any improvements or bug fixes.

+## Disclaimer

+This software is in beta and for educational purposes only.
+Use at your own risk.
+The authors are not responsible for any financial losses incurred while using this software.

+## Note

+The current implementation includes commented-out code for Jito leader schedule integration.
+Uncomment and configure as needed for advanced usage.